Star Trek: Parodies

 Early parodies of Star Trek included a famous sketch on Saturday Night Live titled "The Last Voyage of the Starship Enterprise", with John Belushi as Kirk, Chevy Chase as Spock and Dan Aykroyd as McCoy.
 In the 1980s, Saturday Night Live did a sketch with William Shatner reprising his Captain Kirk role in The Restaurant Enterprise, preceded by a sketch in which he played himself at a Trek convention angrily telling fans to "Get a Life", a phrase that has become part of Trek folklore.
-In Living Color continued the tradition in a sketch where Captain Kirk is played by a fellow Canadian Jim Carrey.
+In Living Color continued the tradition in a sketch where Captain Kirk is played by fellow Canadian Jim Carrey.

 A feature-length film that indirectly parodies Star Trek is Galaxy Quest.
 This film is based on the premise that aliens monitoring the broadcast of an Earth-based television series called Galaxy Quest, modeled heavily on Star Trek, believe that what they are seeing is real.
 Many Star Trek actors have been quoted saying that Galaxy Quest was a brilliant parody.Star Trek has been blended with Gilbert and Sullivan at least twice.
 The North Toronto Players presented a Star Trek adaptation of Gilbert & Sullivan titled H.M.S.
 Starship Pinafore: The Next Generation in 1991 and an adaptation by Jon Mullich of Gilbert and Sullivan's H.M.S.
 Pinafore that sets the operetta in the world of Star Trek has played in Los Angeles and was attended by series luminaries Nichelle Nichols, D.C.
 Fontana and David Gerrold.
 A similar blend of Gilbert and Sullivan and Star Trek was presented as a benefit concert in San Francisco by the Lamplighters in 2009.
 The show was titled Star Drek: The Generation After That.
 It presented an original story with Gilbert and Sullivan melodies.The Simpsons and Futurama television series and others have had many individual episodes parodying Star Trek or with Trek allusions.
 Black Mirror's Star Trek parody episode, "USS Callister", won four Emmy Awards, including the Outstanding Television Movie and Writing for a Limited Series, Movie or Drama, and was nominated for three more.
+A sequel, "USS Callister: Into Infinity" was released on 2025.